Crappies are a popular gamefish. They are also delicious and can be fished and eaten in many locations across the United States where the law permits.

 This makes nighttime the best time to catch crappies.
 However, to catch as many crappies as possible, you will need to go to deeper waters and to approach the waters slowly so you do not scare away the fish.

 If you do not own a boat or cannot get a boat, do not worry.
 There are usually many crappies around docks at night.
-Place a gasoline lantern on a wooden floating device and let it sit for a few hours somewhere near the dock.
+Place a gasoline lantern on a wooden floating device and let it sit for a few hours near the dock.

-The lantern will attract bugs and they will attract crappies in their hundreds and you can fish them less than 2 feet underwater.
+The lantern will attract bugs, and they will attract crappies in their hundreds, and you can fish them less than 2 feet underwater.

 Where To Catch Crappies In Fall